 If you’re going to be driving through and visiting hot countries, you’re going to want to ensure you’ve packed a portable fan.
 There is nothing worse than trying to sleep when it’s humid so this will definitely come in handy.

 This one is adjustable as well as portable, quiet and has a fancy little LED light so you’ll be able to use it as a handheld or stand it up, sleeping or during the day.

 The more time you spend on the road, the more dirt will make its way into your vehicle.
 Hand hoovers are portable, easy to store and make for a great gadget to help you keep your space clean and tidy.

 Perfect for free or wild camping where you can turn the volume up and enjoy your favourite songs!

 Depending on which you get, a mobile WIFI unit can pull in 4G and create a WIFI signal for a number of devices.
 Some campsites might have WIFI provided but the range might not reach your pitch.
 So, if you don’t want to fight for a connection or use up all your data then I’d consider one of these little beauties.

 GoPro’s are easy to use, storable, and perfect for capturing all your adventures!
 There can be a hefty price tag attached though so you may want to shop around for an older model if the newer ones are out of your budget.

 Outdoor movie screen and projector

 Get creative and bring the big screen to you!
 Just connect your phone and start streaming.
-It’s a nice gadget to have onboard and ideal for date night.
+It’s a nice gadget to have onboard and ideal for date night or keeping the kids entertained.
 You don’t even need to have the movie screen; you can just point this little beauty at a blank wall in your vehicle or awning.